About

 Darkroom Printing Process

-1. Paper: Ilford Classic MG Fiber Glossy / Matt
+1. Paper: Ilford Classic MG Fiber Glossy or Matt

 2. Enlarger: LPL/Saunders 4500 II